mmreko/myblog/content/posts/day-20.md

 Finally, once we start the tests using the `npm test` command, we can see the results in our console.
 Remember, we are using a headless browser here, so we won't be able to see how the tests are executed.
 There's a trick if we want to go around it, though.
 Here are the steps.

-1. Launch the browser in non-headless mode, configure it to run the actions in slow motion (otherwise it will be so fast that you won't be able to see anything!) and set its dimensions.
+First, launch the browser in non-headless mode, configure it to run the actions in slow motion (otherwise it will be so fast that you won't be able to see anything!) and set its dimensions.

 ```javascript
 browser = await puppeteer.launch({